offbyone/ideas/content/old/meta/and-good-luck.md

 And, as has been increasingly obvious, so is this blog, at least as it currently exists.
 I don't seem to have the impulse to write, and if the comment rate is any indication, what little I do write is not spurring conversations either.
 Given these two strikes, I cannot see myself having anything to say for a while.

-I'm not getting rid of the domain, so it might come back at some future date, but in the meantime\...
+I'm not getting rid of the domain, so it might come back at some future date, but in the meantime...

 Good night.